The anatomy of accessible forms: Best practices

 <label for=”lastname”>Last Name</label>

-In the above example, we have used the id method to associate the form field with its visible label.
-While there are multiple ways to achieve the association using the id method is recommended.
+In the above example, we have used the “for and id” method to associate the form field with its visible label.
+While there are multiple ways to achieve the programmatic association, using the id method is recommended.

 Now that we have provided visible labels and associated them with their respective form fields, the next step is to check if the form labels are descriptive enough.
-That is, will the user be able to read through the label and perform the successful action?
+Will the user be able to read through the label, understand the purpose, and perform the successful action?
 For example:

 <label>Name</label>